What I share and write on is based on 30+ experience working in Martech with great people in great companies – my journey:

 - Prior to Pega, I was IBM Product Management Director for the OmniChannel Marketing Products (formerly Unica).

 - Prior to IBM, I was Unica Professional Services Practice Director where I led teams and managed Unica implementation projects for large enterprises, working directly with executive sponsors.

-- Prior to Unica, I was with SAS, Rapp Collins / Omnicom and UPS.
-I have over 28 years of experience with marketing technology, strategic planning, customer analytics, and Enterprise Marketing Management systems implemented across a variety of industries.
+- Prior to Unica, I was with SAS, Rapp Collins / Omnicom, and UPS.
+I have over 30 years of experience with marketing technology systems design and implementation, strategic planning, customer analytics, business intelligence, and Enterprise Marketing Management systems implemented across a variety of industries.